 2. Ballards serged the edges of the burlap.
-Since I don’t own a serger I just used a satin stitch on the long edges of my burlap.
+Since I didn’t own a serger at the time I just used a satin stitch on the long edges of my burlap.

 3. I used a pencil and a ruler and marked where the numbers would be stamped. it is easiest to find the middle of your burlap first and then measure out.
 I stamped evenly spaced every 3”.